- Home

 Developmental Disabilities Program

 We believe that all individuals with developmental disabilities have the skills, interests, and talents to enhance our communities, and that our communities are stronger when all citizens contribute.
-We also know that employment is a powerful way to engage both to the larger community and to continue to grow and learn.
+We also know that employment is a powerful way to engage both the larger community and to continue to grow and learn.
 If you know an individual with a developmental disability and want to know more about employment support and community inclusion, contact Developmental Disabilities Coordinator Mike Etzell.

 Parent to Parent